NikolaiF90/Ascendancy_Wars_SP.Altis/UpdateLog.md

 ### Create unit
 Created a new function createUnit.
 Same as BI createUnit command but by default every unit created with this command can be revived and has its own money variable.

+### Clone unit
+The developer does not provided any information.

 ## Bugfix and Optimization
 ### Shop System
 Optimized shop system for faster loading.